thomas-lack/weirdbird-cms/README.md

 This is a little side project to create an intuitive and simple to use cms.
 Feel free to use it for your own needs if you like.

-Target audience are single-purpose sites like blogs and the like.
+Target audience are single-purpose sites like blogs and the like..

 ## Documentation